Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVMPlan.md

 ### -Publisher
 Specifies the publisher of the image.
-You can find this information by using the Get-AzureRmVMImagePublisher cmdlet.
+You can find this information by using the Get-AzVMImagePublisher cmdlet.

 ```yaml
 Type: System.String